-Dr Gavin Devereux is an Associate Dean of the School of Health and Sports Sciences, with responsibility for research.
-Gavin is also Head of Sport and Performance, which includes degrees in the subject areas of sport and exercise sciences, physiotherapy, public health, and dance.
-Gavin teaches across a number of degrees, publishes research in the sport and exercise sciences, and has provided consultancy expertise in health, elite sport and fitness technologies, including working with companies competing in Formula 1.
+Dr Gavin Devereux is an Associate Professor in the School of Health and Sports Sciences.
+Gavin is also course leader for BSc (Hons) Sport and Exercise Science.
+Gavin teaches across a number of degrees in the sport and health sciences, publishes research in the sport and exercise sciences, with a current focus on the combined effects of air pollution and exercise on our pulmonary and immune function, and health generally.
+Gavin has also provided consultancy expertise in health, elite sport and fitness technologies, including working with companies competing in Formula 1.

 You are here